Jake-Jake0037/Firebase-CRUD-Javascript/README.md

 # Firebase-CRUD-Javascript
-System simple CRUD with Vanilla Javascript, Firebase and Bootstrap.
+Simple CRUD System with Vanilla Javascript, Firebase and Bootstrap.